onnx/models/vision/classification/shufflenet_v2/README.md

 ## Dataset (Train and Validation)
 Models are pretrained on ImageNet.
 For training we use train+valset in COCO except for 5000 images from minivalset, and use the minivalset to test.
-Details of performance on COCO object detection are provided [here](https://arxiv.org/pdf/1807.11164v1.pdf)
+Details of performance on COCO object detection are provided in [this paper](https://arxiv.org/pdf/1807.11164v1.pdf)
 <hr>

 ## References